martinez099/healthcheck/README.md

 ## Setup
 - Fill in the `config.ini` file with the following configuration data:
   - Under a section call `http`, HTTP access to the REST-API of a Redis Enterprise cluster:
-    - FQDN of the cluster
+    - Address of the cluster, i.e. FQDN
     - Username of the cluster
     - Password of the cluster
   - Under a scetion calls `ssh`, SSH access to all nodes of the Redis Enterprise cluster:
     - SSH username
     - CSV list of hostnames
     - Path to SSH private key file
+  - Alternatively to SSH:
-  - Alternatively to SSH, under a section called `docker`, a CSV list of Docker `containers` (name or ID) can be specified.
+    - Under a section called `docker`, a CSV list of Docker `containers` (name or ID) can be specified.
+    - Under a section called `k8s`, a CSV list of Kubernetes `pods` and a `namespace` can be specified.
   - Under a section called `renderer`, a renderer module name can be specified.
 Options are:
     - `basic` The default renderer.
     - `json` Renders results in JSON format.
     - `html` Renders result in HTML format.